INFORMSJoC/2023.0162/data/README.md

 # Data for replication

-The files "TestProblem.py" and "TestProblem_all.txt" contains the definitions of several benchmark problems from the COCONUT Benchmark Library.
+The files "TestProblem.py" and "TestProblem_all.txt" contain the definitions of several benchmark problems from the COCONUT Benchmark Library.
-The Problems are implemented as objects of the OptimizationProblem class, defined in OptimizationProblem.py in the src-folder.
+The Problems are implemented as objects of the OptimizationProblem class, defined in OptimizationProblem.py in the "src" directory.

 For the original raw data, see the COCONUT Benchmark library, available under <https://arnold-neumaier.at/glopt/coconut/Benchmark/Benchmark.html>.